-VFEND is also available as 200 mg powder for solution for infusion and 40 mg/ml powder for oral suspension.
+VFEND is also available as 50 mg and 200 mg film-coated tablets and 200 mg powder for solution for infusion.

 Treatment

 Adults

 Therapy must be initiated with the specified loading dose regimen of either intravenous or oral VFEND to achieve plasma concentrations on Day 1 that are close to steady state.
 On the basis of the high oral bioavailability (96%; see section 5.2), switching between intravenous and oral administration is appropriate when clinically indicated.